siemens/cmp-test-suite/readme.md

 ## Documenting tests
 Point to the section of the RFC where the requirement is discussed, include a relevant quote.

+## Documenting Python keywords
+Due to a discrepancy between the style expected by `ruff` and the one used by RobotFramework, we sometimes ignore `ruff`.
+Such places are marked with `# noqa: D417 for RF docs`, because these Python functions need to look good in the RobotFramework documentation.

 ## Tagging tests
 TODO Use the RFC